 But what if Fido really is distracted, and not nervous?
 How do I tell the difference?

-Not to get all New Age on you, but you have to look at the whole dog.
+You’ve gotta look at the whole dog.
 Because you’re right: sometimes Fido really will be distracted (sniffing), or not hungry (refusing food), or he may have an itch (scratching).
 The real warning sign is when it’s combined with other calming/stress signals.

 So Fido keeps sniffing the ground.
 Look at his body language.
 Is he relaxed and comfortable?
 If you offer a treat, will he eat it?
 Does he acknowledge you when you talk to him?
 Then he’s probably fine.